(shared from facebook)

 This dis-illusionment, this breaking down of illusions,

-can lead either to a lifetime of depression, fear and a bitter shutting-off from life,
+to a lifetime of depression, fear and a bitter shutting-off from life,

 or – when listened to – it can become a portal to liberation,